AmirhosseinHonardoust/AmirhosseinHonardoust/README.md

 ## About me

-I build **data-centric, explainable, and interactive AI systems** — from problem framing and data pipelines to model evaluation, dashboards, APIs, and decision-support tools.
+I build **data-centric, explainable, and interactive AI systems**, from problem framing and data pipelines to model evaluation, dashboards, APIs, and decision-support tools.

 My work focuses on projects where machine learning is not only trained, but also **tested, explained, documented, and connected to a real user or business decision**.